ayshiff/my-open-source-journey/docs/contributions/driftctl#458.md

 }
 ```

-The part that interests us is the `hosted-state-download-url` attribute which provides a url from which we can download the raw state `tfstate`.
+The part we are interested in is the `hosted-state-download-url` attribute which provides a url from which we can download the raw state `tfstate`.
 We can then use this url with the `HTTPReader` already present in driftctl which allows us to get a state from an https endpoint.

 To summarize, here is the final workflow: